Lymphokine-activated killer cell: Introduction to LAK cells

+Mechanisms of LAK Cell Cytotoxicity

+Lymphokine-activated killer cells exhibit potent cytotoxicity against tumor cells, including NK-resistant ones, through many cytotoxic mechanisms can be further enhanced by immune factors.
+Dendritic cells can enhance the direct cytotoxicity of LAKs and NKs by activating both innate as well as adaptive effectors in vitro, thus maximizing anti-tumor immune responses.
+While dendritic cells activate lymphokine-activated killer cells via cellular activation, the iron-binding protein lactoferrin (LF) has been proven to enhance LAK and NK cell cytotoxicity via immune regulation.
+LF regulates immunity function through the process of selectively enhancing cytotoxic immune cells while maintaining a balanced overall immune system.
+The introduction of LF to lymphokine-activated killer cells continues to enhance cells’ cytotoxicity even at very low doses, which signifies the protein’s prominent role in supporting anti-tumor immunity.
+The lactoferrin protein supports NK and LAK cytotoxicity from infancy to adulthood.
+For example, since newborns normally exhibit low levels of NK activity, LF is often supplied through maternal milk, boosting antimicrobial immunity.
+In adults, neutrophils, a type of white blood cell, release LF to produce very similar immune effects.

-It has been shown that when Peripheral blood leukocytes (PBL) are cultured in the presence of Interleukin 2, it results in the development of effector cells, which are cytotoxic and are seen to localize to tumor sites and are capable of lysing fresh, non-cultured cancer cells, both primary and metastatic.
+It has been shown that when peripheral blood leukocytes (PBL) are cultured in the presence of Interleukin 2, it results in the development of effector cells, which are cytotoxic and are seen to localize to tumor sites and are capable of lysing fresh, non-cultured cancer cells, both primary and metastatic.
 LAK cells respond to these lymphokines, particularly IL-2, by developing into effector cells capable of lysing tumor cells that are known to be resistant to NK cell activity.
 After stimulated by IL-2, LAK cells can target and kill tumor cells in the early innate response.

 The mechanism of LAK cells is distinctive from that of natural killer cell because they can lyse cells that an NK cell cannot.
 LAK cells are also capable of acting against cells that do not display the major histocompatibility complex, as has been shown by the ability to cause lysis in non-immunogenic, allogeneic and syngeneic tumors.
 LAK cells function in the same way as NK cells in the peripheral blood but are more sensitive to and can target tumor cells.